Principal Residence Exemption

 • Calculating exemption benefits and optimizing claims for maximum tax savings

-This course is for you if you are responsible for:
+This course is essential if you are responsible for:

 • Managing tax planning for property owners or real estate transactions